Before my experience

 How much time is spent stargazing on the experiences?

 While our guides tailor the experience to the weather and the group.
 All evening tours include stargazing.
-The Summit Experience includes viewing through up to 16" optical telescopes, the Crater Experience includes viewing through up to 14" optical telescopes and the Lake Front Experience includes viewing with naked eye and binoculars.
+The Summit Experience includes viewing through up to 16" optical telescopes, the Crater Experience includes viewing through up to 14" optical telescopes.

 Will I see the Milky Way?